The best apps to learn French in 2025

 You can find more information in our in-depth Busuu review.
 Or read on for my major takeaways from the app.

-Bottom line: Busuu is comprehensive and well-structured, but if you want AI conversation practice with instant feedback, French Together offers 100 daily AI messages.
+Bottom line: Busuu is comprehensive and well-structured, but if you want AI conversation practice with instant feedback, Copycat Cafe offers 1,000 daily AI messages.

 Busuu offers both a free and premium version: